Inventory-taking time for post-Gutenberg.com

 Ogden Nash, ‘Thar She Blows,’ Versus (1949)

 How spring came to be blighted by reckoning is a mystery we must remind ourselves to investigate, some day.
 At post-Gutenberg — in the spirit of the season — we have been taking stock of what we have been doing in this space.
-Here is a capsule history, to be expanded over the next few days with links to posts in our archive:
+Here is a capsule history:

 In 2011, an unexpected development guaranteed an audience for proposals for new economic structures or ‘business models’ for media organisations – such as the scheme with which this blog began.
 The British prime minister ordered a judicially supervised public investigation of the practices and culture of the British press, in the wake of a scandal about the widespread, routine hacking by reporters at — chiefly tabloid — newspapers of private communications of targets who included celebrities and prominent public figures, extending all the way up to government ministers and heirs to the throne.